jtirila/CarND-Capstone/README.md

  * Logic to control the steering, throttle and brake of the car so it follow the waypoints
  * An image classifier and related infrastructure for detecting red lights

+See the [original instruction README by Udacity](README_original.md) for further details on the project.

 ## Some Notes on My Implentation

 ### The "Team"